I am a writer, mom of two young children, and public health professional with over 15 years' experience.

-At the 100-year-anniversary of the sinking of the RMS Titanic, it’s important to remember its significance: occurring in 1912, it represents one of the biggest boat disasters in our history.
+Over 100 years after the sinking of the RMS Titanic, it’s important to remember its significance.
+The sinking in 1912 represents one of the biggest maritime disasters in our history.
 Even back then, the Titanic became instant news and has since been the subject of much fascination.
 The grandeur of the boat, the idea that it was “unsinkable,” and the pure scale of the disaster has captured the imagination and hearts of people ever since.

-Yet, the Titanic disaster also represents a very concrete and extreme demonstration of how social class (wealth and status) impacts health.
+Yet the Titanic disaster also represents a very concrete and extreme demonstration of how social class (wealth and status) impacts health.
 The richer you were, the more likely you were to survive.
-Although we’d like to believe that this is the relic of days gone by, unfortunately, the same is true today: wealth is still the greatest predictor of life expectancy.
+Although we’d like to believe that this is the relic of days gone by, this is unfortunately not the case.
+Wealth is still the greatest predictor of life expectancy.

 Titanic, Social Class, and Survival

-Only 33% of Titanic’s passengers survived.
-Yet, 63% of first class passengers survived, 43% of second class, and just 25% of third class.
-Put another way, passengers travelling in first class were 40% more likely to survive and passengers in second class were 16% more likely to survive than those travellers travelling in first class.
+Only 37% of Titanic’s passengers survived.
+Yet 63% of first class passengers survived, 42% of second class, and just 24% of third class.
+Put another way, passengers traveling in first class were 40% more likely to survive and passengers in second class were 16% more likely to survive than those traveling in first class.

 Why were first class passengers more likely to survive than second or third class passengers?